Takun J

 Jonathan Koffa (born May 14, 1981), known professionally as Takun J, is a Liberian rapper, singer, songwriter, and activist.
 He is regarded as one of the pioneers of hipco, a politically charged music genre.
 The Liberian Gender Ministry designated him as one of its anti-rape ambassadors.
 Takun J's music addresses socio-political issues in Liberia.
 He is best known for the singles "Who Make You Cry", "Police Man", "Gbagba is Corruption", and "A Song for Hawa".
 Takun J's debut studio album, The Time, was released in 2007.
 His second studio album, My Way, was released in December 2012.
-Takun J is the recipient of several accolades, including Male Artist of the Year and Hipco Artist of the Year at the 2014 Liberia Music Awards.
+Takun J is the recipient of several accolades, including Male Artist of the Year at the 2014 Liberia Music Awards.

 Life and music career

+1981–2006: Early life and career beginnings

 Takun J was born on May 14, 1981, in Monrovia, Liberia.
 He grew up with his mother and three siblings.
 His father relocated to the United States when he was four years old.
 While growing up in Monrovia, he played soccer and participated in dancing and talent show competitions.
-He became passionate about music and decided to pursue a professional career after graduating from high school.
+Takun J became passionate about music and decided to pursue a professional career after graduating from high school.
 When he was 17 years old, he joined a music group called Magnetic.
 Takun J released his debut single, "We'll Spay You", in 2005.
 His second single, "You Meaning Me", was released the following year.
 Having lived through most of his country's 14-year civil conflict, he briefly relocated to refugee camps in Ghana and Ivory Coast with his family.